meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: Visualization techniques, affirmations, and mental transmutation can be employed to change one's circumstances, mindset, and even physical reality.

-Ritual: A meditation altar and candles can be used to create a sacred space for focusing one's thoughts and directing their intent.
+**Ritual**: A meditation altar and candles can be used to create a sacred space for focusing one's thoughts and directing their intent.

 ### II.
 The Principle of Correspondence